infraspecdev/infraspec.dev/content/blog/nfs-fs-as-docker-volume.md

     device: ":/srv/nfs"
 ```

-## Reflections: The Benefits of Using NFS with Docker
+## Advantages I Discovered with NFS for Docker Storage

 Looking back at this, the benefits of using NFS for persistent volumes in Docker are clear: